-Of course, there're other theories as to the identity of these last days witnesses, but who they are is not the point.
+Of course, there're other theories as to the identity of these last days witnesses, but who they are is not what matters.
 What's strategic about them is what they do and why...
 These two men are God's last ditch duo.

 John 1:11 says of Jesus "He came to His own, and His own did not receive Him."
-While on Earth, the Jews were Jesus' priority.
-He came to the Jews first - then to Gentiles...
+While on Earth the Jews were Jesus' priority.
+He came to the Jews first; then to Gentiles...
 And the Jews will also receive His last appeal!
 These two men will be witnesses to the Jews.

 And what happens next in verse 7 is sure to have a sobering effect...
-"When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them..."

-Here, the hellish Beast ascends from the bottomless pit.
+"When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them."
+The hellish Beast ascends from the bottomless pit.
 He was the rider on the white horse who brokered the false peace of Chapter 6.
-He's called the Antichrist.
+He's also called the Antichrist.

 And he puts out a contract on God's two witnesses.

-For 42 months, the Beast has been unable to touch them, but now that their message is delivered God lifts His witness protection.
-They are killed in the streets.
+For 42 months the Beast has been unable to touch them, but now that their message is delivered God lifts His witness protection.
+They're murdered in the streets.

 Verse 8, "And their dead bodies will lie in the street of the great city which spiritually is called Sodom and Egypt, where also our Lord was crucified."
 These two men lie in the same streets through which Jesus carried His cross.
 This is God's "holy city" - Jerusalem!

 Yet look at its nicknames.
-"Sodom" was notorious for immorality and sexual perversion.
-"Egypt" was the hotbed for idolatry and spiritual perversion...
+"Sodom" was notorious for immorality or sexual perversion.
+"Egypt" was a hotbed for idolatry or spiritual perversion...
 Jerusalem is holy in name only.
-And that's still the case today.

-One day it's streets will run red with innocent blood.
+And that's also the case today.
+In fact, one day it's streets will run red with innocent blood.

 "Then those from the peoples, tribes, tongues, and nations will see their dead bodies three-and-a-half days, and not allow their dead bodies to be put into graves."
-The murderous Beast from Hell keeps the two corpses on ice as an example to anyone else who dares to call for repentance and witness for Jesus.
+The murderous Beast from Hell, keeps the two corpses on ice as an example to anyone else who dares to call for repentance and witnesses for Jesus.

 And notice the technology this anticipates - "Nations will see their dead bodies."
-Prior to the first satellite TV broadcast in 1962, this was impossible.
-Now there's CNN Live.
-In fact, log on to the Wailing Wall webcam, and you'll see a 24 hour live stream already in place.

-The Antichrist kills these men and calls it a holiday.
+Prior to 1962 and the first satellite TV broadcast this was impossible.
+But today anyone can log on to the Wailing Wall webcam, and see a 24 hour internet live-stream already in place.
+The Antichrist will kill these two men and call it a holiday.

-In verse 10, the world celebrates an Anti-Christmas.
+In verse 10 the world celebrates an Anti-Christmas.
 "And those who dwell on the earth will rejoice over them, make merry, and send gifts to one another..."

 I once saw a Christmas card that depicted a happy family around the Christmas tree.
-It then quoted verse 10, "make merry, and send gifts to one another."
+It then quoted this verse, verse 10, "make merry, and send gifts to one another."
 The quote was accurate, but the context was all wrong...
 Here God's servants are murdered, and folks around the world carol, drink eggnog, exchange gifts...
 It's the Anti-Christmas for an Antichrist world.

-And here's why the world celebrated... "because these two prophets tormented those who dwell on the earth."
-The faithfulness of two men tortured the souls of all men.
-Today's world wants to drown out the truth.
+And here's why the world celebrates... "because these two prophets tormented those who dwell on the earth."
+The faithfulness of two men will torture the souls of all men.
+Today's world is drowning out truth.